Types of Irish Dances: Beautiful, Athletic, Captivating, and Unmistakably Irish!

 Learning several types of Irish dances is a wonderful (and healthy!) way to express your individual Irish side.
 This entertaining style, with its captivating beat and social energy, is sure to enchant you.

-For a quick example, please enjoy The Cunningham Sean Nos Dancers from Connemara demonstrating the traditional Irish brush dance.
+For a quick example of an Irish dance type, please enjoy The Cunningham Sean Nos Dancers from Connemara demonstrating the traditional Irish brush dance.

 1. The Step Dance